 She later claimed her Twitter account had been hacked.

-And in pointed tweets last weekend, Winnie posted her engagements after a church service in Kibra constituency, raising eyebrows about her next political move.
+And in pointed tweets last weekend, Winnie posted her engagements after a church service in Kibra constituency.
+These actions raised eyebrows about her next political move.

-There have also been murmurs that the ODM party could nominate the 31-year-old to the East African Legislative Assembly (EALA) to represent the youth.
+There have also been murmurs.
+The ODM party could nominate the 31-year-old to the East African Legislative Assembly (EALA) to represent the youth.

-So, does this imply that Winnie is the Odingasโ favoured one to inherit the power baton from Raila?
+So, does this imply that Winnie is the Odingasโ favored one to inherit the power baton from Raila?
 Or is she just a rabble-rouser, unknowingly sabotaging the political cause of the Odingas?

 Analysts believe Winnie is just doing her duty to safeguard her fatherโs interests.